Bird Song CDs

 - Forty two page booklet describes songs, habitats and locations for each bird.

-To order this collection with Paypal secure checkout, choose either digital download of mp3 files ($20), the 4 CD collection ($40 including shipping and handling) or a thumb drive ($25 including shipping and handling).
-Booklet included with all three options.
+To order this collection with Paypal secure checkout, choose either digital download of mp3 files ($20) or a thumb drive ($25 including shipping and handling).
+The digital booklet is included with the digital download or thumb drives.
 If you purchase the digital version, you will receive an email with a link to download it.

 Bird Songs of Georgia - Thumb drive w/ booklet - $25